jQuery API

 });

 Note: Only "successful controls" are serialized to the string.
 No submit button value is serialized since the form was not submitted using a button.
 For a form element's value to be included in the serialized string, the element must have a name attribute.
+Values from checkboxes and radio buttons (inputs of type "radio" or "checkbox") are included only if they are checked.
 Data from file select elements is not serialized.

 Example: